Firearm | Weapon Crimes

-Florida's Self-Defense Provisions-- The Castle Doctrine or Stand Your Ground Legislation
+Florida’s Castle Doctrine & Stand Your Ground Self-Defense Statute

 The information contained in this website is not intended as legal advice.
 Instead, it is merely a summary or overview of the law.
 Each case has particular facts and circumstances that make the case unique.
-If you need legal advice about a firearm / gun / weapon criminal case, contact a Tampa Criminal Defense attorney to discuss your arrest in Hillsborough County, Polk County, Pinellas County, Pasco County, Manatee County, or Sarasota County.
+If you need legal advice about a firearm or gun / weapon criminal case, then contact an experienced criminal defense atorney to discuss your arrest in Hillsborough County, Pinellas County, Pasco County, or Hernando County, FL.

 The Florida legislature recently enacted a 10/20/Life provision in an attempt to get tough on crimes involving firearms.